 The gardens are huge and if you visit in the middle of the afternoon (like I did) it’ll be extremely hot, but it’s worth it.
 The orchid garden set me back $5 and I was beginning to feel ripped off, until I saw Kristen Stewart filming a science fiction movie there.
 It took her 2 takes to walk down a garden path, and even though I can’t stand Twilight it’s always cool to see famous people.

 Sentosa Island is built for tourists and you could easily spend a couple of days there.
 Universal Studios is good (although quite small) and the beaches are pretty decent simulations of actual tropical paradises (they shipped their sand in from Indonesia apparently).
 This is also a good place to go at night as there are some really good beachside restaurants and bars.
-Read a full post on the beaches of Sentosa (and the rest of Singapore) here.
+Read more about some of the best things to do on Sentosa Island here.
+Spending a night or two on Sentosa Island could be a good idea, especially if you feel like escaping the city for a bit and have more than 2 days in Singapore — check out Capella Singapore and W Singapore – Sentosa Cove.

 If you’re into shopping go to Orchard road, if you aren’t then I’d avoid it…